mbj4668/pyang/README.md

   Contains output plugins for YANG, YIN, and DSDL translation.

 * **`pyang/lsp/`**
-  Contains Microsoft [LSP][lsp] YANG language server based on pyang backend.
+  Contains Microsoft [Language Server Protocol][lsp] based YANG language server using pyang backend.
 Lint plugin and all plugins based on it are used for diagnostics, and YANG format output plugin is used for formatting.

 * **`xslt/`**
   Contains XSLT style sheets for generating RELAX NG, Schematron and